wp-plugins/simplemap/readme.txt

 Planned for future releases:

-* Custom map markers (that can vary by category)
-* User can choose to show or hide specific categories on map
-* Load scripts in <head> only on pages where the map is being displayed
+* UI for custom markers
+* Show map of single location
+* Search by Day / Time (great for groups)
+* Search by Date (great for traveling gigs / performances)

-To suggest any new features, please visit [the SimpleMap home page](http://simplemap-plugin.com/) and leave a comment or [contact me](mailto:alison@alisothegeek.com).
+To suggest any new features, please visit [the SimpleMap home page](http://simplemap-plugin.com/) and leave a comment.

 == Credits ==

 = Code and Inspiration =

-* [Viadat Creations](http://www.viadat.com/) and their Store Locator plugin.
-This was the original inspiration for SimpleMap, and it was a huge help in writing & figuring out my own code.
-* [James Nierodzik](http://sparktivity.com/) for a little help with the code for the custom map markers, and the inspiration that led to the great customization tool I found.
-* [Pamela Fox](http://gmaps-utility-library-dev.googlecode.com/svn/tags/mapiconmaker/1.1/src/mapiconmaker.js) for said customization tool.
+* [Alison Barrett](http://alisothegeek.com/) Original developer and maintainer until June, 2010.

 = Translations =